-An article by CBS News on the Madoff scandal, also featured in the Show 60 Minutes, cites Markopolos explaining that "Bernie was Jewish, so he ran it on the Jewish community in the United States.
+An article by CBS News on the Madoff scandal, also featured in the Show 60 Minutes (see "The Man Who Figured Out Madoff's Scheme," 2009, below), cites Markopolos explaining an affinity scheme, saying that "Bernie was Jewish, so he ran it on the Jewish community in the United States.
 But that wouldn't get him enough customers, 'cause he always needed new money to keep the scheme going."

-Madoff extended his reach from New York to Palm Beach, Fla., where he enlisted hundreds of wealthy clients, many of them recruited from his own country clubs.
-And he also made connections that gave him entree to Europe, and the hedge funds capital of America, Greenwich, Conn.
+The article continues: "Madoff extended his reach from New York to Palm Beach, Florida, where he enlisted hundreds of wealthy clients, many of them recruited from his own country clubs.
+And he also made connections that gave him entree to Europe, and the hedge funds capital of America, Greenwich, Conn."

-It was in Greenwich that Bernie Madoff made some of his biggest deals with large investment firms that were willing to feed him billions of dollars of their clients' money to manage.
+"It was in Greenwich that Bernie Madoff made some of his biggest deals with large investment firms that were willing to feed him billions of dollars of their clients' money to manage.
 And in return, Bernie Madoff agreed to pay the so-called feeder funds a fortune in annual fees.
-The largest of the feeder funds was the Fairfield Greenwich Group.
+The largest of the feeder funds was the Fairfield Greenwich Group..."

-Boies, Schiller & Flexner LLP, one of the most prominent law firms in the US, is representing Fairfield Greenwich investors, who lost nearly \$7 billon when Madoff went under.
-They are suing the firm for gross negligence, claiming it failed to investigate Madoff thoroughly or monitor his activities as it promised to do in its marketing materials.
+Boies, Schiller & Flexner LLP, "...one of the most prominent law firms in the US, is representing Fairfield Greenwich investors, who lost nearly \$7 billion when Madoff went under.
+They are suing the firm for gross negligence, claiming it failed to investigate Madoff thoroughly or monitor his activities as it promised to do in its marketing materials."